djalmaaraujo/storiajs/README.md

 <script type="text/javascript" src="path/to/your/storia.js"></script>
 ```

 If you don't have one or more ```data-storia``` elements on your html, storia will capture all links by default.
-This will make all links from application acting as a template based html templates.
+This will make all links from the application acting as a template based html templates.
 If you want only parts of your applications using storia features, please, follow the next instructions:

 You have at least 3 ways to use.
 The simplest way is adding a ```data-storia``` attribute to every link on the page that you need to capture.